c-degni/algo-vis/README.md

 If you add a new DSA, please consider adding a preset of operations for said DSA so that users can have a base visualization to start with.
 THAT WOULD BE HEAVILY APPRECIATED :pray:!

 Currently no algorithms have been implemented but they follow a similar structure to that of data structures.
-Certain routes will have to be added etc. but many things may already be done and commented out :wink:.
+Certain routes will have to be added etc. but many things may already be done and commented out.

 Thanks for checking out Algo-Vis!
 Feel free to reach out to me on [github](https://github.com/c-degni), [linkedin](https://www.linkedin.com/in/christ-degni/), and/or at degnicn@mail.uc.edu.